relativitydev/relativity-import-samples/README.md

 **Dataset** - Structured data containing metadata, native documents, images, text files described by load file or opticon file.
 Such a dataset can be pointed during data source configuration and MUST be located in accessible place for workspace.

 **ImportJob** - It is the main object in import service taking part in import flow.
-It represents single import entity described by its configuration which decided about import behavior e.g. import type, overlay mode, fields mapping.
+It represents single import entity described by its configuration which decides about import behavior e.g. import type, overlay mode, fields mapping, etc.
-In additional ImportJob object hold the information about its current state and importing progress.
+In addition, ImportJob object hold the information about its current state and importing progress.
-Import jobs aggregates dataSources -single import job can consists of many sources.
+Import jobs aggregates dataSources - single import job can consists of many sources.

 **DataSource**  - It is an object that corresponds to single set of data to be imported.
 Each data source has own configuration that indicates the physical location of data set (load file).
 Data set configuration affects also how data in load file are read.
-In additional data source stores the information about current state and import progress of particular source.
+In addition, data source stores the information about current state and import progress of particular source.

-**Kepler service** - API service created bt using the Relativity Kepler framework.
+**Kepler service** - API service created but using the Relativity Kepler framework.
 This framework provides you with the ability to build custom REST Endpoints via a .NET interface.
 Additionally, the Kepler framework includes a client proxy that you can use when interacting with the services through .NET.
 [See more information](https://platform.relativity.com/RelativityOne/index.htm#Kepler_framework/Kepler_framework.htm#Client-s)

 ---
 # Getting Started ##